Bonveeee/ArtInTheMaking/README.md

 ### Technology  Used

-* Figma for Design
+* React JS
 * HTML - which was used to develope the structure off the pages.
-* CSS - which was used to style the User Interface.
+* Vanilla CSS - which was used to style the User Interface.
-* React JS
+* Figma for Design

 [Go Back to the top](#ArtInTheMaking)

 ## Known Bugs
-*
+* image display
 *
 ## Future updates
-*
+* image display
 *
 ## MIT License